sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 #### Console output shows :

 According the code, we have  2 + 3 + 4 delay time  = 9sec </br>
-what we got is 5 sec for total time.
+what we got is 5 sec for total time. </br>
+We can see that different Threads started to work Sequencilay (Not simultaniuosly), because they are dependent on each other </br>

 ```java
 00:53:26.854786900 : start Operation